 Adam Henein has devoted his life to the art of sculpture, from which nothing has distracted him, except the practice of color drawing, in keeping with traditional Egyptian techniques.
-Today, he is considered to be the most influential living Arab sculptor of our time.
-A modernist artist of international note, Henein’s work is part of the founding collection of Mathaf: Arab Museum of Modern Art in Doha and his large-scale sculpture The Ship, conceived as a metaphorical alternative to the museum space, is permanently installed in the museum’s piazza.
+Today, he is considered the most influential living Arab sculptor of our time.
+A modernist artist of international note, Henein’s work is part of the founding collection of Mathaf: Arab Museum of Modern Art in Doha, and his large-scale sculpture The Ship, conceived as a metaphorical alternative to the museum space, is permanently installed in the museum’s piazza.

 In 1996, Adam Henein established the annual Aswan International Sculpture Symposium (AISS) in Aswan, a city that since Antiquity has been famous for its granite quarries.
 He was awarded the State Award for the Arts in 1998 and the Moubarak Prize in 2004.
 In 2014, he founded his eponymous museum in Harraniyya, housing over 4000 works.